 Treadmill Spacing Guidelines

-To set up your personal treadmill or home gym, it is preferable to have enough space so that you may perform your workout without any hassle.
+To set up your personal treadmill or home gym, it is preferable to have enough space so that you may perform your workout routines without any hassle.
 A prime concern that goes unnoticed by most treadmill users is that the treadmill actually requires an additional 2 feet on the sides and around 5-6 feet at the rear end.
 Several reports about treadmill injuries surface the internet every now and then, and the majority of them are due to lack of space and size.
-Leaving free zones on all four sides of the treadmill machine is a major safety concern to protect you from any kind of damage or trauma.
+Leaving free zones on all four sides of the treadmill machine is a major safety concern to protect you from any kind of damage or trauma during your weight loss project.

 Two Feet at the Front End of the Treadmill